 TAX and RAD parameters share a high correlation.
 Keeping anyone of TAX and RAD would suffice.
 Now, which parameter should we remove out of TAX and RAD?
 For this, we will check the absolute correlation with the target variable.
 The target variable is MEDV and TAX has a high absolute correlation with MEDV.
 Hence, we will discard RAD from the analysis.

 We also need to decide on a threshold of absolute correlation.
 Below this threshold, we will toss the feature from the analysis.
-Let's keep it 0.4 as a feature selection criteria.
-We are left with 'INDUS,' 'NOX,' 'RM,' 'TAX,' 'PTRATIO,' 'LSTAT.' as the final features.
+Let's keep it 0.4 as a feature selection criterion.
+We are left with 'INDUS,' 'NOX,' 'RM,' 'TAX,' 'PTRATIO,' and 'LSTAT.' as the final features.
 Selecting an optimal threshold is an empirical process and requires hit & trial to arrive at an optimum threshold value.

 Mutual Information is a feature selection technique commonly used when the independent features are numeric.
 It measures the dependency of an independent variable over the target variable.
 The Mutual Information is zero when two variables are independent, and a higher value suggests a higher dependence.
 It relies on entropy estimation, which further uses the K-nearest-neighbors distances.
 Mutual Information applies to both regression and classification problems.
 Let's implement this over the wine-quality dataset.